7 Best Practices for Major CAPEX Project Success Assurance

 Maintain a healthy curiosity with respect to how the organization is performing.
 Relevant, clear metrics address both leading and lagging indicators and should be tracked, trended and responded to.
 A particularly important organizational skill is to be able to look at seemingly non-relevant incidents or events and find out what lessons are relevant – even if the incident was not in your industry or appears on the surface to not be safety related.

 ABS Group provides project assurance solutions for a range of companies in the oil, gas, and chemical and industrial manufacturing sectors to help achieve major CAPEX project completion.
-To learn more about improving asset reliability and maintenance, view our asset performance optimization services.
+To learn more about improving asset reliability and maintenance, view our asset management services.

 Complete the form below to access the technical presentation, Project Success Assurance for Major CAPEX: Best Practices and Lessons Learned, by Steve Arendt, ABS Group VP of Global Oil, Gas and Chemical.
 Arendt will present in October on What to Do if PSM/HSE Performance Flattens Out?
 How to Resume Your Drive to ZERO at the 2018 International Symposium taking place at the MKO Process Safety Center in College Station, Texas.